lyzl2010/SWAT4LS_2017_Hackathon/README.md

 ## Data processing and preparation
 For the event, we have preprocessed four types of data such as **DNA methylation**, **gene expression**, **miRNA expression** and **Copy Number Variations (CNV)** data.
 The details from raw data collection to cleaning and preprocessing were carried out very careffuly and explicitly for reproducibility.
 Interested participants can refer ![here](Dataset_processing.pdf) for more details.

-Note that for problem 2 and 3, we provide 2 versions of the dataset -i.e. longer version and shorter version.
-For example, some input data might have 64,000 features ans some of then would have 25,000 features.
+Note that for problem 2 and 3, we prepared 2 versions of the dataset -i.e. longer version and shorter version.
+For example, some file has 64,000 features but some of them can have 25,000 features.
 These data are the original preprocessed data in the 'Preprocessed_Data_Longer_version" directory.

 ![Prject update](img/Data.png)

-While the shorter version (in the 'Preprocessed_Data_Short_version' directory) is sampled of having about 2000 features generated with careful feature selection.
+While the shorter version (in the 'Preprocessed_Data_Short_version' directory) is sampled with 2000 features generated with careful feature selection.
 However, both dataset have the same file structure as shown in the above figure.
-In the hakhathon event if time is a constraints, we would suggest you use the shorter version.
+Nevertheless, if time is a constraint, we would suggest you use the shorter version.

 Using dimensionality reduction algorithms  (e.g. PCA, SVD, Autoencoders, LDA) is recommended.
 Additionally, they can use automatic feature selection  (e.g. Chi Square Selection, genetic algorithm) and use the most relevant features for making a prediction.